Mae St. John Bramhall

 Mae St. John Bramhall (née, Laws; after adoption, St. John; after marriage, St. John Bramhall; c.
 1861 – February 1897) was a 19th-century American actress and versatile writer who contributed to many magazines and newspapers.
-She inherited the gifts of song and poesy from her mother, Cornelia Laws St. John.
+Her mother is Cornelia Laws St. John, a poet and songwriter.

 Early life and education

 Born Mae Laws, she was the second daughter of Joseph and Cornelia (Williams) Laws.
 Mae was born c.
 1861, in Richmond, Indiana, and resided there until almost of adult age, when the family removed to Chicago, Illinois.

 She received her education in the public schools of Richmond and Chicago, with a short period at St. Mary's School at Reddington, Ohio.

 Before starting her theater career, she was regarded as the most beautiful woman in Chicago society.

 Career

 Bramhall was performing in comic opera in the 1880s.

 In 1889, she married Anson Dudley Bramhall, of New York City, and the following two years were spent in Japan.
 There, she wrote and published her first book, Japanese Jingles, which she dedicated to her uncle and aunt, Dr. and Mrs. James F. Hibberd.
 Charles Scribner & Sons had the exclusive sale of these books in America, which sale they deemed phenomenal.

 She also wrote letters for several prominent American newspapers during her stay in Japan.
 When financial reverses came, her husband failed in business, and separation followed.